Crisis Intervention Unit

+The Crisis Intervention Unit (C.I.U.) of Midland County Sheriff’s Office is led by Director Ulanda Suggs.
 The Crisis Intervention Unit addresses the need for immediate on-scene support for crime victims following their victimization.
 Trauma leaves a person unable to think clearly at a time when clear thinking is needed most.
 The goal of C.I.U. is to support, comfort and provide information to the victim.

 The victim will be provided transportation to a place of safety, if necessary.
 C.I.U. was formed as an operational unit under the Midland County Sheriff's Office in January 1990 with the primary purpose being to respond without bias to any call deemed necessary by law enforcement to assist victims or survivors of a crime.

 The Crisis Intervention Unit has a paid staff of two and a base of 35 highly trained volunteers on call 24 / 7 / 365.
 C.I.U. is the hub of the wheel of Victim's services.
 A team of two volunteers responds to the scene, the emergency room, or wherever the officer requests.
 The team assesses the situation and establishes the needs of the victim(s).
 Crisis counseling and emotional support are provided as soon as possible following victimization.
 If the help of another agency is necessary, that agency is contacted for the victim(s) or the victim is transported to the agency.

 Volunteers offer to make calls for the victim; provide information about Crime Victim's compensation, explain crime scene protocol, protect victim(s) from media harassment, provided referrals for long term help, arrange child care, and contact friends and family for them.
 C.I.U. does anything necessary to aid the victim in regaining some control back in their lives.
 Volunteers do not leave the victim until their support system is in place.
 C.I.U. will also be called in the event of a disaster, whether natural or man-made to assist victims.